Fundamentals of Sound

 _ microphone selection and placement, appropriate to a given sonic context and desired spatial effect outcome.

-_ postproduction audio techniques and processes able to convey spatial imagery solely through sonic means.
+_ postproduction audio techniques and processes able to convey spatial imagery through sonic means.

 _ deliberate creation of realistic or imaginary soundscapes in multisensory experiences

-(e.g. for films, computer games, other A/V composites, or immersive AR or VR experiences)
+(e.g. films; computer games; other A/V composites; immersive AR/VR experiences)

 Terminology